Please set the start and end loop times before activating the loop.

-This lesson is from the Technical Certificate: Level 0 course at Simply Guitar
+Enter the Technical Certificate: Level 0 course now!

 The Formula of the G Major Open Chord